Chechekhins/scParadise/docs/installation.rst

    sudo apt update
    sudo apt-get install g++

-3. Execute the following command in Anaconda (from directory with scparadise_3.10.yaml or scparadise_3.11.yaml):
+3. Execute the following command in Anaconda (from directory with scparadise_py3.12.yml or scparadise_py3.11.yml or scparadise_py3.10.yml):

 .. code-block:: bash

-   conda env create -f scparadise_3.10.yaml
+   conda env create -f scparadise_py3.12.yml

-The installed environment is based on Python 3.10 (scparadise_3.10) or 3.11 (scparadise_3.11) and includes the latest version of scparadise, scvi-tools, scanpy, muon, harmony, jupyterlab, liana, decoupler and other packages for scRNA-seq analysis.
+The installed environment is based on Python 3.12 (scparadise_py3.12) or 3.11 (scparadise_py3.11) or 3.10 (scparadise_py3.10) and includes the latest version of scparadise, scvi-tools, scanpy, muon, harmony, jupyterlab, liana, decoupler and other packages for scRNA-seq analysis.

 GPU support
 -----------